 A typical offer would be 88-112 UCAS Tariff points to reflect the tariff points.

 For more information on the IELTS (International English language Testing System) requirements for this course, please click here to visit our dedicated web page.

 Throughout the course, you'll study modules that focus on:

 If you are a combined honours student, you will have the flexibility to study more or less of these disciplines, depending on what and how you choose to study in your other subject.

 If you are a single honours student, you will have the choice of selecting one of three pathways when you complete your first year of study.
 These are:

-If you are a single honours student, all of these pathways include the core modules of Research Methods and Career Skills Development in Year 2 and either Applied Research Study or Research and Career Planning in your final year.
+If you are a single honours student, all of these pathways include the core modules of Research Methods and Career Skills Development in Year 2 and either Applied Research Study or Individual Research Project and Research and Career Planning in your final year.

 Please note that the list of optional modules and their availability may be subject to change.
 We continually review and where appropriate, revise the range of modules on offer to reflect changes in the subject and ensure the best student experience.

 In Year One combined honours students will take three core modules.
 These modules differ depending on the combining subject.
 They have been set to meet the learning needs of the combined honours subject and align with the specific combination.
 You can see the list of core modules for each combination here.